syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 The Url Adaptor is the base adaptor that would interact with remote services.
 It can be enabled in Grid using `Adaptor` property of `DataSource` as `UrlAdaptor`.
 For every operations, an AJAX post will be send to the specified data service.

 When using `UrlAdaptor`, grid actions such as Paging, Filtering and Sorting should be handled at the server side itself.
 We have `DataOperation` class to do these server side operations.
 Please refer to the kb [link](https://www.syncfusion.com/kb/4300).
+These operations can also be done using the QueryableDataOperations class which accepts the IQueryable Data.
+Please refer the Kb [link](https://www.syncfusion.com/kb/8434/server-side-api-for-datamanager-operations-with-iqueryable-data).

 The following code example describes the above behavior.